zingale/phy504/docs/source/monte-carlo.rst

    :language: c++
    :caption: ``test_random.cpp``

+Some notes:

+* In C++ ``<random>``, the generator and distribution are separate concepts.
+Here we pick the Mersenne Twister `std::mt19937` generator and use it with the uniform distrbution ``std::uniform_real_distribution``.

+* To initialize the generator, we use ``std::random_device`` -- this is a true random number generator (depending on system support) and will provide a seed as the starting point for our pseudo-random number generator.

 Notice that each time we run it we get a different sequence of random numbers.

 Other distributions